Fall admission only. Applications deadline: January 15

 - Acceptable performance on the GENERAL Graduate Record Examination (GRE).
 Important information about the GRE, GRE testing

 centers and test dates can be found here.
+For admission for the Fall 2022 semester, the GRE General Test will be OPTIONAL.

 - The highest ranking applicants will be required to interview with the faculty of the